 On March 20, the U.S. Court of Appeals for the District of Columbia Circuit heard oral arguments in American Chemistry Council v.
 DOT (D.C.
 Cir.
-No. 05-1191), a challenge to the "HM-223" rulemaking in which the Department clarified where DOT's regulation of the shipment of hazardous materials begins and where State, local, and other Federal agency regulations instead apply.
-The Department's rule clarifies this process by defining the statutory terms "loading," "unloading," "storage" incidental and to movement of hazardous materials.
+No. 05-1191), a challenge to the "HM-223" rulemaking in which Department clarified where DOT's regulation of the shipment of hazardous materials begins and where State, local, and other Federal agency regulations instead apply.
+The Department's rule clarifies this process by defining the statutory terms "loading," "unloading," "storage" and incidental to the movement of hazardous materials.

-industry The petitioners are ten associations.
-They allege that the rules violate the hazardous materials laws and are arbitrary and capricious because they allegedly do not extend the scope of DOT regulation far enough, to the exclusion of State, local, and other Federal regulation that would otherwise apply.
-Additionally, petitioners claim that the rule failed to analyze and address security concerns.
+The petitioners are ten industry associations.
+They allege that the rules violate the hazardous materials laws and are arbitrary and capricious because they allegedly do not extend the scope of DOT regulation far enough, to the exclusion of State, local, and other Federal regulation that would otherwise Additionally, petitioners claim apply. that the rule failed to analyze and address security concerns.
 The petitioners are supported by five additional associations that have intervened in the case.

-the During argument, the court questioned the petitioners' standing to bring the case and later ordered supplemental briefing on the standing In its supplemental brief, the Department maintained that while some or all petitioners might have standing, no provided petitioner had sufficient information to definitively establish such standing.
+During the argument, the court questioned the petitioners' standing to bring the case and later ordered supplemental briefing on the standing issue.
+In its supplemental brief, the Department maintained that while some or all petitioners might have standing, no petitioner had provided sufficient information to definitively establish such standing.